U.S. Citizenship and Immigration Services, Department of Homeland Security.

 Note to All Employers

 Employers are reminded that the laws requiring proper employment eligibility verification and prohibiting unfair immigration-related employment practices remain in full force.
-This notice does not supersede or in any way limit applicable employment verification rules and policy guidance, including those rules setting forth reverification requirements.
-For general questions about the employment eligibility verification process, employers may call the USCIS Customer Assistance Office at 1-800-357-2099.
-The USCIS Customer Assistance Office accepts calls in English and Spanish only.
-For questions about avoiding discrimination during the employment eligibility verification process, employers may call the Department of Justice (DOJ) Office of Special Counsel for Immigration-Related Unfair Employment Practices (OSC) Employer Hotline at 1-800-255-8155, which offers language interpretation in numerous languages.
+This Federal Register notice does not supersede or in any way limit applicable employment verification rules and policy guidance, including those rules setting forth reverification requirements.
+For general questions about the employment eligibility verification process, employers may call USCIS at 888-464-4218 (TTY 877-875-6028) or email USCIS at I-9Central@uscis.dhs.gov.
+USCIS accepts calls and emails in English and many other languages.
+For questions about avoiding discrimination during the employment eligibility verification process (Form I-9 and E-Verify), employers may call the U.S. Department of Justice, Civil Rights Division, Immigrant and Employee Rights Section (IER) Employer Hotline at 800-255-8155 (TTY 800-237-2515).
+IER offers language interpretation in numerous languages.
+Employers may also email IER at IER@usdoj.gov.

 Note to Employees

-State and local government agencies are permitted to create their own guidelines when granting certain benefits.
+For Federal purposes, TPS beneficiaries presenting an automatically extended EAD referenced in this Federal Register notice do not need to show any other document, such as an I-797C Notice of Action or this Federal Register notice, to prove that they qualify for this extension.
+However, while Federal Government agencies must follow the guidelines laid out by the Federal Government, state and local government agencies establish their own rules and guidelines when granting certain benefits.
 Each state may have different laws, requirements, and determinations about what documents you need to provide to prove eligibility for certain benefits.
-If you are applying for a state or local government benefit, you may need to provide the state or local government agency with documents that show you are a TPS beneficiary and/or show you are authorized to work based on TPS.
-Examples are:
+Whether you are applying for a Federal, State, or local government benefit, you may need to provide the government agency with documents that show you are a TPS beneficiary, show you are authorized to work based on TPS or other status, or that may be used by DHS to determine whether you have TPS or other immigration status.
+Examples of such documents are:

 BILLING CODE 9111-97-P